mrabbitz/Project5-Vulkan-Grass-Rendering/README.md

 ![](img/no_forces.PNG)

 ### Gravity
-The first simulated force is gravity, which is an application of the earth's downward gravitational force at 9.81 m/s.
-As we can see, with no kind of resistance against this, the blades are flattened to the ground plane.
+The first simulated force is gravity, which is an application of the Earth's downward gravitational force at 9.81 m/s<sup>2</sup>.
+As we can see, without a counter force, the blades are flattened to the ground plane.

 |Gravity|
 |:--:|
 |![](img/gravity.PNG) <tr></tr>|

 ### Recovery
-Next we add the second simulated force is recovery, in which we implement a recovery force to counter gravity and return the blades to equilibrium, following Hooke's law as derived in the paper.
+Next, we add the second simulated force, recovery, which counteracts gravity and returns the blades to equilibrium, following Hooke's law as derived in the paper.

 |Gravity + Recovery|
 |:--:|
 |![](img/gravity_recovery.PNG) <tr></tr>|

 ### Wind
-Last we add the third simulated force is wind, in which we implement a custom wind function to influence the grass, considering the alignment of the blades with the wind direction.
+Finally, we add the third simulated force, wind, by implementing a custom wind function to influence the grass, considering the alignment of the blades with the wind direction.

-The arbitrary wind function we use is simple: WIND_INTENSITY * vec3(cos(totalTime), 0.0, sin(totalTime)) * directional_alignment * height_ratio
+The arbitrary wind function we use is: WIND_INTENSITY * vec3(cos(totalTime), 0.0, sin(totalTime)) * directional_alignment * height_ratio

 |Gravity + Recovery + Wind|
 |:--:|